springzfx/vatic-docker/README.md

 ## RUNNING

-To start the container run the following command:
+To start this vatic container run following command:

-      docker run -it -p 8111:80 -v $PWD/data:/root/vatic/data npsvisionlab/vatic-docker /bin/bash -C /root/vatic/example.sh

-Note that $PWD is the parent directory of the data directory and that on windows the format should be "//c/directory_path/data" where c is the drive letter.
-Note that 8111 is the port that you will want to direct your browser to.
-If that port is not available the choose another.
+	./vatic_up.sh

 This will start the apache web server and create image frames from the video located in "videos_in".
 The frames will be put in "frames_in" and the video will be moved to the folder called "videos_out"

 Find the ip address that the server is running on.
 If you are using docker-machine, 'docker-machine ip default' will show you ip-address the server is listening on.

-Open up a brower to point to http:/xxxx.xxxx.xxxx.xxxx:8111/directory where the xxxx.xxxx.xxxx.xxxx is the ip-address and 8111 is the port number (if not changed).
+Open up a brower to point to http:/xxxx.xxxx.xxxx.xxxx:8888/directory where the xxxx.xxxx.xxxx.xxxx is the ip-address and 8888 is the port number (if not changed).

 ## ANNOTATING A VIDEO